mark-65-arch/Prompt-Manager/replit.md

 ## Overview

 AI Prompt Manager is a web-based application designed to help users organize, categorize, and manage AI prompts efficiently.
-The application provides a clean, intuitive interface for storing and retrieving prompts across different categories such as Writing, Coding, Business, Creative, and Analysis.
-Built as a single-page application using vanilla HTML, CSS, and JavaScript, it features a responsive design with mobile-friendly navigation and a modern gradient-based UI.
+The application provides a clean, intuitive interface for storing and retrieving prompts with a complete category management system featuring two-level hierarchy (categories and subcategories).
+Built as a single-page application using vanilla HTML, CSS, and JavaScript, it features a responsive design with mobile-friendly navigation, modern gradient-based UI, and comprehensive CRUD operations for category organization.

 ## User Preferences